 When you decide on a restaurant to go to, what do you do?
 Most likely, the answer is that you would ask people you trust for their opinion on where to go, or you might search Google to find somewhere that has great reviews.
-The same applies for the movies you choose to watch or how you approach selecting your next holiday hotel.
+The same applies to the movies you choose to watch or how you approach selecting your next holiday hotel.

 Now put yourself in the shoes of an accounting professional looking to move to a new company.
 No matter where you end up, a large proportion of your time each day is going to be spent at your new workplace.
 In today’s age of information, should your potential place of employment come under any less scrutiny than where you decide to stay on your next holiday?
 It shouldn’t, and it doesn’t.
 As an employer, if you aren’t seen as a great place to work, you could be missing out on securing top talent.
 So, what is employer branding and how can you successfully leverage it to attract top talent?
 Read on to find out.